 - Select Password protect this directory option.

-- Enter a Name of the protected directory, and then click Save.
+- Enter the Name of a protected directory, and then click Save.

 Htaccess Password Protection SiteGound